Birchcliff Energy (BIREF) Gets a Hold Rating from RBC Capital

-RBC Capital analyst Michael Harvey maintained a Hold rating on Birchcliff Energy (BIREF) on October 5 and set a price target of C$1.75.
-The company’s shares closed last Monday at $1.29.
+In a report issued on October 16, Michael Harvey from RBC Capital maintained a Hold rating on Birchcliff Energy (BIREF), with a price target of C$2.00.
+The company’s shares closed last Friday at $1.44.

 See today’s analyst top recommended stocks >>